ckrajewski/BentoCats/README.md

 ## Contribution

 If you like to help and contribute (there's lot root for improvements!
-I've collected a list of ideas [New Features](#new-features) you're more than welcome!
+I've collected a list of [Improvements and New Features](#improvements) you're more than welcome!

 ## Install and run